 At Norwich Research Park we work collaboratively to understand the mechanisms by which plants and microbes produce new materials and molecules with bioactive qualities.
-Knowledge which can then be used to increase yields and create products of commercial and societal interest, such as personal care products, functional foods, new antibiotics and pesticides.
+We aim to utilise this knowledge to increase yields and create products of commercial and societal interest, such as personal care products, functional foods, new antibiotics and pesticides.

 Scientists are using genomics to understand biosynthetic pathways in greater detail.
-This new information is being used to enhance production and unlock access to novel bioactive compounds from plants and microbes.
+This new information is being used to enhance production and access novel bioactive compounds from plants and microbes.

 The manipulation of enzymes to produce new and potentially valuable bioproducts for applications in a broad number of sectors including food, pharmaceuticals, speciality and fine chemicals.